 Good writing is also selfish--someone else who writes better can get the credit.
 I know of papers in my field whose (important) results never gained widespread recognition, and were superceded by a better articulated paper.
 The author of the second paper is the one that gets remembered in citations and textbooks.
 Granted it isn't just the clarity of exposition, but often the depth and breadth of the second paper.
 However, this depth and breadth can emerge in part from an effort to clearly communicate thoughts and intuitions that are otherwise to vague to be useful.
-Thus...

-probably the best reason to practice writing well is that it will help you think more clearly.
+Thus the best reason to practice writing well is that it will help you think more clearly.
 And if as a scientist you think more clearly, you may end up discovering more.
 As Gopen and Swan put it: "Improving the quality of writing actually improves the quality of thought".
-There are many times that I've thought that I've thoroughly understood something, only to be stumped when having to explain it.
+There are many times that I've thoroughly understood something, only to be stumped when having to explain it.

 As an aside, the same goes for programming.
 It is one thing to have a good idea, and quite another to design computer program that implements it.
 There are many apparently "good" theories in cognitive science that stumble at the implementational stage.
 That is why I teach this course using computers.
 Programming forces you to make your assumptions and theories sufficiently explicit to be tested.
+Similarly fleshing out your ideas with sufficient clarity to be understood by another forces you to be explicit about your assumptions and the logic of your arguments.